google-research/football/README.md

     screen.
 It is only exposed when rendering is enabled (`render` flag).

 Where `N` is the number of players on the team.
-X coordinates are int the range `[-1, 1]`.
+X coordinates are in the range `[-1, 1]`.
-Y coordinates are int the range `[-0.42, 0.42]`.
+Y coordinates are in the range `[-0.42, 0.42]`.
-Speed vectors represent change in the possition of the object within a single step.
+Speed vectors represent a change in the position of the object within a single step.

 ## Scenarios